 Question: How much can we qualify for with one of these small business loans programs?

-Answer: The amount your business can qualify for depends to a large extent on business and personal credit, time in business and the amount of assets and how much the business’ gross sales are.
+Answer: The amount your business can qualify for depends on things such as business and personal credit, time in business, the amount of equipment owned, and the business’ gross sales.

-Answer: Since there is more than one funding program under the equipment re-finance program, you can obtain $50,000 under the first program funding segment, then obtain another $50,000 under a second program.
-If the customer wishes, they can obtain the first $50,000 under the equipment refinance program, the obtain the second $50,000 under the Gross Sales Program also known as the Bank Statement Program or Bank Statement Financing Program.
+Answer: Since there are several funding programs available, you can get $50,000 under the first program funding, then get another $50,000 under a second program.
+If a customer wishes, they can get the first $50,000 under the equipment refinance program, then get the second $50,000 under the Gross Sales Program, also known as the Bank Statement finance or Bank Statement lending program.

-Question: Do you offer approvals that are just in the company name, meaning a signer or guarantor is not required?
+Question: Do you offer approvals that are just in the company name for which a guarantor is not required?

 Answer: Yes, we offer what is referred to as “Corp Only” approvals.
 These are approvals for small business loans that are just in the company name.
 They are based on the time in business, business credit, and in some cases, bank statements or financial statements.
-The most common characteristics of these are that while someone has to actually sign for the company, they are not a guarantor.
+A business must have over 5 years in business, strong business credit and strong financials to qualify for this funding.

 Sample Small Business Loans Transaction:

-Reno Dental was approved for $50K based on their equipment and time in business.
+Reno Dental was approved for $50,000 based on their equipment and time in business.
 Loan docs were E-Mailed to the customer.
-The customer return overnight the original documentation.
+The customer return overnighted the original documentation.
 A final verbal phone verification was completed with the customer and funds were wired to the customer within 24 hours.

-The customer still wanted more funding under the program.
-They provided their most recent 6 months business checking account statements and were approved or $30K based on their cash flow.
+The customer still wanted more funding.
+They provided their most recent 3 months business checking account statements and were approved for $30,000 based on their cash flow.
 Loan documents were E-mailed to the customer.
 The customer faxed back the completed loan documents.
 A final phone verbal confirmation was completed with the customer and funds were wired into their account within 48 hours.
 The customer obtained all the funding they needed.

 Other advantages of our programs include significant tax advantages.
 Payments on the asset based loans may be 100% deductible.
 This program is set up in part as a lease which allows for this type of write off.

-Since assets are used as collateral, or unsecured in our Gross Sales program, only a small part of the business owners assets are used for any transaction.
+Assets are used as collateral but only a small part of the business owners assets are used for any transaction.
 In most cases, only a fraction of their equipment is used.
-This compares very favorably to most other programs for which either Real Estate, all of the company’s Accounts Receivables, or the entire assets of the business are held as collateral for most other financing.
+This compares very favorably to most other programs for which either Real Estate, all of the company’s Accounts Receivables, or the entire assets of the business are held as collateral.

-There are often significant tax advantages for the asset based program, comparable to the revered home mortgage deduction.
-The equipment based transaction is set up in part as a lease in many cases.
+There are often significant tax advantages for the asset based program, comparable to the traditional home mortgage deduction.
+The equipment refinance is set up in part as a lease in many cases.
 This allows the customer to deduct the entire payment instead of just the interest portion of the payment.
 This give the customer additional options in lowering their net income figure.

 There are some exceptions to this.
-If the co-signer on one of the small business loans in the portfolio is the father or mother of the primary signer, or spouse of the primary signer, that often carries more weight than if it is not an immediate relative.
-More importantly, if the co-signer has significant assets, then the lender will be more interested in accepting such a co-signer.
-If the co-signer has provided a personal financial statement reflecting significant assets, then the lender will often be more interested in taking them as a co-signer in order to approve funding.
+If the co-signer on one of the small business loans in the portfolio is the father or mother of the primary signer, or spouse of the primary signer, that often carries more weight than if they are not a close relative.
+One exception to this is if the co-signer has a strong net worth.
+If a Co-signer is offered and they have a strong net worth, then the lender will be more interested in accepting such a co-signer.
+If a Co-Signer has a strong net worth and they want to back the primary signer, they should provide a personal financial statement.
+This will make approval more likely and the borrowers may be able to negotiate better terms.